bcgov/moh-plr-fhir/specification.md

 #### Provider to Provider Relationships

 ##### Individual Provider to Individual Provider
-Individual Provider to Provider relationships are used for showing how Providers are related to each other.
+Individual Provider to Individual Provider relationships are used for showing how Providers are related to each other.
 For instance, a LOCUM Provider can be referenced using this capability.
-To show the relationship between two Individual Providers, the [BC Practitioner Relationship extension](StructureDefinition-bc-practitioner-relationship-extension.html) was created.
+To show the relationship between two Individual Providers, the [BC Practitioner Relationship extension](StructureDefinition-bc-practitioner-relationship-extension.html) was created for the Practitioner resource.
 This allows for a relationship type and a linkage between two BC Practitioners to be stated.
 NOTE: It is expected that the relationship would be found on both Practitioner instances.

 ##### Individual Provider to Organizational Provider
-To show the relationship between an Individual Provider and an Organizational Provider (i.e. a hospital that has Providers working at it), the [BC PractitionerRole profile](StructureDefinition-bc-practitioner-role.html) is used.
-This resource has a practitioner data element and an organization data element along with a code that is used to say what role the Individual Provider plays at the organization.
+To show the relationship between an Individual Provider and an Organizational Provider (i.e. a Provider working at a hospital), the [BC PractitionerRole profile](StructureDefinition-bc-practitioner-role.html) is used.
+This resource has a practitioner data element and an organization data element along with an extension that is used to describe the role the Individual Provider plays at the organization, e.g. employed by.

 ##### Organizational Provider to Organizational Provider
 To show the relationship between two Organizational Providers (i.e. a subsidiary organization or a care team related to Good Health Clinic Inc.), the [BC OrganizationAffiliation profile](StructureDefinition-bc-organization-affiliation.html) is used.
 This resource has an organization data element and a participating organization data element along with a code that is used to indicate the nature of the affiliation between the two organizations.